aalmamun-iut/mars_rover-pcb/README.md

 5. Testing, Debugging and Prototyping of designed system

-6. Implementation of the PCBs and assembly the complete electrical setup.
+6. Implementation of the PCBs and assembly of the complete electrical system.